The Australian Wars

-The Australian Wars is a three-part 2022 documentary series about the Australian frontier wars by Indigenous Australian filmmaker Rachel Perkins made for SBS Television.
-Using interviews, re-enactments, archaeological research, and original documents, it explores massacres in Sydney, Tasmania and Queensland.
+The Australian Wars (known internationally as First Wars) is a three-part 2022 documentary series about the Australian frontier wars, directed and narrated by Indigenous Australian filmmaker Rachel Perkins and made for SBS Television.
+Using interviews, re-enactments, archaeological research, and original documents, it explores massacres in Sydney, Tasmania, and Queensland.

 The series received positive reviews, with a number of people calling it "essential viewing" for Australians.
 However, others have criticised it as exaggerating the number of Aboriginal deaths and promoting a political agenda.
-In response to the series, the Australian War Memorial announced it would work towards great inclusion of the violence against indigenous people in its exhibitions.
+In response to the series, the Australian War Memorial announced it would work towards great inclusion of the violence against Indigenous people in its exhibitions.
+The series won the 2023 Silver Logie for Most Outstanding Factual or Documentary Program.

 Production

 The series was directed and narrated by Rachel Perkins, a filmmaker of Arrernte and Kalkadoon lineage.
 It was produced by Blackfella Films for SBS, with investment from Screen Australia and financial support from Shark Island Foundation and Screen NSW.
 Perkins changed the title from First Wars after filming.
 Blackfella Films and SBS collaborated with an Aboriginal-led organisation called Culture is Life to publish educational resources using short clips from the series.